spatie/nova-tags-field/README.md

 - [Freek Van der Herten](https://github.com/freekmurze)

+The Vue components that render the tags are based upon the tag Vue components created by [Adam Wathan](https://twitter.com/adamwathan) as shown in [his excellent Advanced Vue Component Design course](https://adamwathan.me/advanced-vue-component-design/).

 ## Support us

 Spatie is a webdesign agency based in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).